Hollywood stars out en masse for first U.S. Red Nose Day event

 Another sketch purported to show hit male-dominated movies recast with actresses, including riffs on "Indiana Jones," "The 40 Year Old Virgin," "Three Men and a Baby" and "12 Angry Men."
 In the last, the women jurors come quickly to a unanimous verdict, then argue at length about where to get lunch.

-Musical performers included U2, John Mellencamp and Keith Urban, whilst the judging panel from "The Voice" appeared in several comic bits.
+Musical performers included U2, John Mellencamp and Keith Urban, while the judging panel from "The Voice" appeared in several comic bits.

 Fundraising stunts included Nick Cannon dancing for 24 hours straight and "Today Show" host Matt Lauer bicycling from Boston to New York.